 You will then be able to change your store’s login address to something new.
 If the name has not yet been taken, you will see that it is Available, and will be free to select Continue.
 If it is unavailable, a red-cross will appear, with the Continue button unable to be clicked.

-Use the drop-down menu to choose your preferred language.
-Hike is available in Chinese (Simplified & Traditional), English (AU, UK, US) & German.
+Use the drop-down menu to choose the preferred language for your Hike Store.
+Hike is available in multiple languages.

 Use the drop-down menu to choose your currency.